How Will Quantum Computing Affect Bitcoin Mining?

 Will quantum computers break Bitcoin mining?

 Not in any practical sense.
 Mining relies on SHA-256, which quantum computing only speeds up quadratically through Grover's algorithm.
-That modest edge is crushed by how much faster ASICs are per operation, by a parallelization penalty (four times the machines just to search twice as fast), and by difficulty adjustment.
+That modest edge is crushed by how much faster ASICs are per operation, by a parallelization penalty (four times the machines just to search twice as fast), and by difficulty adjustment — which restores the ten-minute block pace so extra hashpower only ever earns its proportional share.
 SHA-256 itself stays secure — Grover only reduces its effective security to about 128 bits, still far out of reach.

 What is the real quantum threat to Bitcoin?